Spatial predictions on physically constrained domains: Applications to Arctic sea salinity data: Model comparisons

-All three methods appear to do well in terms of empirical coverage of 95\% predictive intervals.
-BORA-GP and Barrier SGF produce 95\% CIs with associated empirical coverage probability close to 0.95 for $n \geq 600$ even though Figure \ref{fig:horseshoe_pred} shows that interquartile ranges of empirical coverage by Barrier SGF are always lower than the nominal level.
-NNGP yields 95\% CIs that slightly over-cover, having average empirical coverage probability of $\sim0.970$.
-This suggests wider CIs by NNGP than by other methods, which is evident in summaries of 95\% CI width as illustrated in Figure \ref{suppfig:horseshoe_pred} in Supplementary Material \ref{suppsec:horseshoe}.
+In terms of empirical coverage of 95\% predictive intervals, all four methods show acceptable performance at varying degrees.
+BORA-GP and Barrier SGF produce 95\% CIs with associated empirical coverage probability close to 0.95 for $n \geq 600$, even though Figure \ref{fig:horseshoe_pred} shows that interquartile ranges of empirical coverage by Barrier SGF are always lower than the nominal level.
+SR-PDE also suffers low empirical coverage, which becomes worse for smaller $n$.
+NNGP yields 95\% CIs that slightly overcover, having average empirical coverage probability of $\sim0.970$.
+This suggests wider CIs by NNGP than by other methods, which is evident in summaries of 95\% CI width, as illustrated in Figure \ref{suppfig:horseshoe_pred} in Supplementary Material \ref{suppsec:horseshoe}.